Goshe00/Assistive-Switch-Testing-System---CG65/Software/NeoPrint/README.md

 4. Select a baud rate of 115200 [2] and press Connect
 5. Select the port connected to the microcontroller [3] (see Device Manager > Ports)
 6. Select a baud rate of 115200 [4]  and press Connect
-7. Select the button profile for the button-under-test [5]
-8. Choose to either generate points in rings or scattered points [6]
+7. Choose to either generate points in rings or scattered points [6]
-9. Select the number of rings or the number of points depending on the option selected in step 8 [7]
+8. Select the number of rings or the number of points depending on the option selected in step 8 [7]
-10. Press "Generate" [8]
+9. Press "Generate" [8]
-11. Press "TESTBY" [9]
+10. Press "TESTBY" [9]